 Inspect the fabric for creases and wrinkling.
 And iron them out too!
 It is crucial that you start with a fabric that is smooth and free of creases and wrinkles.

-And if you can’t remove a crease, then you will have to start thinking about how to layout your pattern pieces around it — maybe a double fold layout.
+And if you can’t remove a crease, then you will have to start thinking about how to layout your pattern pieces around it — may be a double fold layout.

-Fold your fabric as needed on your cutting table.
 And if it is too long, do NOT allow it to hang over the edge of your cutting table.
 Instead, neatly fold it up at the end of the table.
 You can then unfold as you need it!

-Next, start with the largest pattern pieces that are to be “cut on fold.”
+Next, start with the largest pattern pieces that are to be “cut on the fold.”
 And then, add the other large pieces.
 For example, if you are making a dress, this will be the skirt bottoms.
 Then, add the bodice pieces.
-Finally, you can add the smaller pieces like sleeves and facings.
+Finally, you can add smaller pieces like sleeves and facings.

-Also, lay out all of your pattern pieces as close together as you can without committing to pinning them.
+Also, layout all of your pattern pieces as close together as you can without committing to pinning them.
 Because you want to make absolutely certain that you have enough yardage.

 And there’s one thing that you must make absolutely certain of…